kon-ham/kon-ham.github.io/_posts/2020-03-20-psy403-human-sexuality-final-project.md

 References
-Coleman,&nbsp;T. (2014).
+Coleman, T. (2014).
 Amy B. Jordan and Daniel Romer (eds.): Media and the Well-being of Children and Adolescents.
 Journal of Youth and Adolescence, 43(12), 2083-2087. doi:10.1007/s10964-014-0208-6
-McKee,&nbsp;A. (2010).
+McKee, A. (2010).
 Does pornography harm young people?
 Australian Journal of Communication, 37(1), 17-36.
 Retrieved from http://ncc1701.libprox.jfku.edu:8080/login?url=https://search.proquest.com/docview/883651489?accountid=25307
-Powell,&nbsp;J. (2018, December 7).
+Powell, J. (2018, December 7).
 Opinion | The Problem With Banning Pornography on Tumblr.
 Retrieved from https://www.nytimes.com/2018/12/06/opinion/tumblr-adult-content-pornography-ban.html